Myers-Briggs INTRO (Part 2b)

 SITEs: “S. def & signs” // “4 Phrases S. use to kill your confidence

-• They’re volatile – prone to emotional outbursts, including fits of rage
+• are volatile – prone to emotional outbursts, including fits of rage

-• They can feel some caring & guilt, but over all, those emotions are not strong enough to prevent them being overpowered by the S’s impulsivity & erratic behavior
+• can feel some caring & guilt, but aren’t strong enough to prevent their impulsivity & erratic behavior (unreliable)

-• Many writers say that Ss can’t make emotional connections at all, & this is true to some extent, but is usually when Ss& PSs are lumped together.
-It’s true that Ss have no regard for society in general, & won’t feel guilty when harming a stranger or breaking the law in any form.
+Many writers say that Ss can’t make emotional connections at all, & this is true to some extent, but is usually when Ss& PSs are lumped together.
+Ss do not have respect for society in general, & won’t feel guilty when harming a stranger or breaking the law in any form.

 However, some Ss can become attached & develop loyalty to a like-minded person or group (mentor, gang, parent they’re symbiotic with – no matter how abusive….), so the S. may feel remorse if they do something to hurt those special ones.